neuroscout/neuroscout/docs/builder/review.md

 ![Correlation matrix](img/review_cm.png)

-The correlation matrix provides you can opportunity to review the covariance between your predictors.
+The correlation matrix provides you an opportunity to review the covariance between your predictors.
-Note that predictors that are highlight correlated with each other may result in a rank deficient design matrix which will cause model fitting to fail.
+Note that predictors that are highly correlated with each other may result in a rank deficient design matrix which will cause model fitting to fail.

 !!!
 Hint
     Hover over values in the plot to see the correlation r-values.